jsdotlua/jest-lua/docs/docs/UsingMatchers.md

 ---
 <p><a href='https://jestjs.io/docs/27.x/using-matchers' target="_blank"><img alt='Jest' src='img/jestjs.svg'/></a></p>

-Jest Roblox uses "matchers" to let you test values in different ways.
+Jest Lua uses "matchers" to let you test values in different ways.
 This document will introduce some commonly used matchers.
 For the full list, see the [`expect` API doc](expect).

 ## Common Matchers